R0Xofficial/r8q_voip_fix/README.md

 The code is authored by Mehmet Serdar Beşkanat.
 It is provided strictly for viewing purposes only and must not be redistributed or modified without the author's permission.

-This project is intended exclusively for systems based on:
+This project is intended exclusively for One UI systems:
-- One UI UN1CA 3.0.X
+- UN1CA 3.0.X
 - MintOS 1.1.X

 for Galaxy S20 FE (r8q)